Prabal007/Azakus-Assisment/README.md

  User Management App
-A simple React-based application for managing user details, including adding, editing, and deleting users.
-It provides a clean, user-friendly interface with client-side form validation.
+A React-based application for managing users, allowing you to add, edit, and delete user details efficiently.
+The app also includes client-side validation for a seamless user experience.

 Features
-Add users with details like:
+Add new users with details:
 First Name
 Last Name
 Email
 Department
-Edit user information.
+Edit existing user information.
 Delete users from the list.
-Input validation for all fields.
-Responsive design for better usability.
-Tech Stack
-Frontend: React.js
-State Management: React's useState hook
-Styling: CSS
-Installation and Setup
+Client-side form validation to ensure proper inputs.
+Clean and responsive user interface.
 Prerequisites
-Ensure you have the following installed:
+Before setting up the project, ensure you have the following installed:

 Node.js (v14 or higher)
-npm (Node Package Manager)
+npm (Node Package Manager) or yarn
+Setup Instructions
-Clone the Repository
+1. Clone the Repository
+Clone the project from your GitHub repository to your local machine:

 bash
 Copy code
 git clone https://github.com/username/user-management-app.git
-Navigate to the Project Directory bash
+2. Navigate to the Project Directory bash
 Copy code
 cd user-management-app
-Install Dependencies
+3. Install Dependencies
+Install all required packages using npm or yarn:

 bash
 Copy code
 npm install
-Run the Development Server
+Or if you’re using yarn:

 bash
 Copy code
+yarn install
+Running the Application
+1. Start the Development Server
+Run the following command to start the development server:

+bash
+Copy code
 npm start
+Or with yarn:

+bash
+Copy code
+yarn start
+This will open the application in your default browser at http://localhost:3000.

+2. Build for Production
+To create an optimized production build, use:

+bash
+Copy code
+npm run build
+Or with yarn:

+bash
+Copy code
+yarn build
+This will create a build directory with the production-ready app.

+Usage Instructions
+Adding a User
+Click the "Add User" button.
+Fill out all fields in the form:
+First Name
+Last Name
+Email
+Department
+Click Save to add the user.
+Editing a User
+Click the "Edit" button on a user card.
+Modify the user details in the form.
+Click Save to update the user's information.
+Deleting a User
+Click the "Delete" button on a user card.
+Confirm the deletion if prompted.